EOEPCA/resource-discovery/docs/design/data-catalogue/api/endpoint-specification.md

 # Specification

-The below API specifications are dynamically rendered from the OpenAPI definition of a demo deployment of eoAPI at [eoapi.dev](https://eoapi.dev/).
-Once available, we will link to a live EOEPCA building block instead.
+The below API specifications are dynamically rendered from the OpenAPI definition our development environment.
+They are provided here for reference and testing purposes.

 ## STAC API